The distant Milky Way halo from the Southern hemisphere: Characterization of the LMC-induced dynamical-friction wake: Introduction

 The infall of the LMC towards the MW yields several significant effects.
-Such as the MW's outer halo reflex motion with respect to the MW--LMC's barycenter \citep{2015ApJ...802..128G, 2021NatAs...5..251P, 2021MNRAS.506.2677E, 2024MNRAS.531.3524Y, 2024arXiv240601676C}; a collective response characterized by a large-scale overdensity leading the LMC, which primarily results from the displacement between the inner and outer halo; a global underdensity that envelops most of the southern hemisphere, encircling the dynamical friction wake, alongside the DF wake overdensity itself \citep{2019ApJ...884...51G, 2021ApJ...919..109G, 2021ApJ...916...55T, 2022ApJ...933..113R}.
+Such as: radial and on-sky angular dependant perturbations to MW's streams \citep{ 2019MNRAS.485.4726K, 2019MNRAS.487.2685E, 2019ApJ...885....3S, 2021ApJ...923..149S, 2024arXiv241002574B}; the MW's outer halo reflex motion with respect to the MW--LMC's barycenter \citep{2015ApJ...802..128G, 2021NatAs...5..251P, 2021MNRAS.506.2677E, 2024MNRAS.531.3524Y, 2024arXiv240601676C}; a collective response characterized by a large-scale overdensity leading the LMC, which primarily results from the displacement between the inner and outer halo; a global underdensity that envelops most of the southern hemisphere, encircling the dynamical friction wake, alongside the DF wake overdensity itself \citep{2019ApJ...884...51G, 2021ApJ...919..109G, 2021ApJ...916...55T, 2022ApJ...933..113R}.

-Observational evidence of the presence of the wake has been found in the so-called "Pisces overdensity" \citep{2019MNRAS.488L..47B}.
-First identified as an overdense region in SDSS strip 82 \citep{2007AJ....134.2236S}, corresponding to the largest overdense region (in volume) after the Sagittarius Stream.
+Observational evidence of the presence of the wake has been found in the so-called "Pisces overdensity" (PO), first identified as an overdense region in SDSS strip 82 \citep{2007AJ....134.2236S}, corresponding to the largest overdense region (in volume) after the Sagittarius Stream.
 Both RR Lyrae and blue horizontal branch (BHB) stars have been observed in the Pisces overdensity \citep{2015ApJ...810..153N, 2009MNRAS.398.1757W,2018ApJ...862L...1D, 2019MNRAS.488L..47B} tracing an elongated shape and distance gradient ranging from 40 kpc up to 100 kpc.
-Radial velocities of 13 BHB stars with typical halo metallicity in the Pisces Overdensity are consistent with those predicted in \citet{2019ApJ...884...51G}, suggesting an association with the stellar wake induced by the LMC \citep{2019MNRAS.488L..47B}.
+Radial velocities of 13 BHB stars with typical halo metallicity in the Pisces Overdensity are consistent with those predicted in \citet{2019ApJ...884...51G}, suggesting an association with the stellar wake induced by the LMC.
+The structure formed by stars at the edge of the PO region, consistent with the LMC stellar wake, has been dubbed the Pisces Plume and has been found to extend from 40 to 100 kpc. \citep{2019MNRAS.488L..47B}.